Enable Facebook "Like" Button on About and Get Involved Pages

 Because the block is content, it will need to be manually created on the live site as well, if this solution works.

 #6 Updated by Inga Jensen about 3 years ago

 Thank you!!!!
 Looks great and works as advertised!!!

 BUT...was very, very difficult to find (an I was looking for it!).

 Can the images please be located in a more accessible/visible location on the pages????

-#7 Updated by Andrew Mallis almost 3 years ago
+#7 Updated by Andrew Mallis about 3 years ago

 - Status changed from Feedback to Resolved

 - Assignee changed from Lippe Lippe to Andrew Mallis

 Let's revisit this when the design update anticipated from Thiago.
 There aren't too many other places to put this right now.
 Likely there'll be an additional navbar appearing at the top of the page to match the family of occupy.net stuff.